ShisakankoY/newSeparator/README.md

 ## Overview

 This function (sep) works the same as JavaScript's split method.
-It can be used by specifying the first and second arguments.
+It can be used by specifying the first and second arguments separately.
+Like the split method, it returns an array.
+(You can also extract a string using `sep(element, delimiter)[0];`.)

 ## Usage